jeanetterosario88/jeanetterosario88.github.io/_posts/2020-09-24-ruby_on_rails_the_university_review.markdown

 A "where" query for example goes into your database and returns an ActiveRecord::Relation, which is similar to an array, but it's essentially a collection of objects.

 I can use that "where" method in my Review model, to try to find the instance of a Review with the highest rating.
-My Controller Index action, for example, can then have an instance variable such as @review equal to that method I made in my model Then I can then in my Index View, I can access that instance variable.
-However that variable, #review, is not an instance of a review with the highest_rating; it is an ActiveRecord::Relation collection.
-It is easily a "promise" to retreive that review, but not the review itself.
+My Review_Controller - Index action, for example, can then have an instance variable such as @review equal to that method I made in my model.
+Then in my my Review/Index View, I can access that instance variable.
+However that variable, @review, is not an instance of a review with the highest_rating; it is an ActiveRecord::Relation collection.
+It is easily a "promise" to retrieve that review, but not the review itself.

-Now if I try to access that review in this collection of objects, I would have to append .last or .first or .find(id) to return a single object.
+Now if I want to access that review, the review with the highest rating, in this collection of objects, I would have to append .last or .first or .find(id) to return a single object.

 It really took working through my program over and over again and lots of troubleshooting to realize this concept.
 Once I did, I was able to easily access objects in my views.
 *